Edinburgh exhibitor list

 Rude Wines takes a refreshingly different approach, bringing quality, value and confidence direct to your door.
 They source a range of outstanding wines, many of which are exclusive to them, and offer a full money back guarantee if you are unhappy with any purchase.
 And the Rude Wines name?
 “Don’t keep a stiff upper lip when offered mediocre wines: stay polite and you’ll be drinking rubbish for the rest of your life!”

 When in Rome will make you forget everything you know (or think you know) about box wine.
 Their great-tasting wine is one of Italy’s best kept secrets.
-Made by small, independent producers – this is craft wine at its finest, sold in five-litre boxes or refillable bottles – for a far better price than you’d normally pay.
+Made by small, independent producers – this is craft wine at its finest, sold in 2.25 and 5-litre boxes – for a far better price than you’d normally pay.
 The wines are selected by wine experts Andrea and Lorenzo, who own two wine stores in Milan.
 Enjoy the dolce vita!

 The Wine Society was established as a ‘co-operative company’ to buy quality wines and sell them to members.
 We continue to be owned by our members, providing the highest possible quality at the best possible prices.
 Our buyers travel thousands of miles each year, our non-profit-maximising model meaning their brief is to buy only wines which they are enthusiastic about, from producers who share our passion.